satria-mitra/Cube-Matrix-Visualizer/README.md

 4. To cycle through different LED animations, simply press the button located on the front base of the device.
 Animations will change in sequence.

 Now, you can assemble your own Cube-Matrix.
 To make your own cube, please follow the steps below:
-To get started with Cube Matrix, please follow the steps below:

 1. Clone the Repository: git clone https://github.com/satria-mitra/Cube-Matrix.git
 2. Hardware Setup: Assemble the Cube Matrix using the provided list of components and assembly instructions found in the Hardware folder.